PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 	- Varyn is now old, weak, and near powerless

 #### Geralt Wolfsbane
+- Parents died when he was young
+	- Killed by Garick?
+	- Who were his parents?
+	- Geralt found something linking Garick to a faction in Sharn?
+		- The artifact?
+Made by a faction, maybe House Cannith
+		- House Cannith ()

 #### Sylas Stormshadow (Deceased)
 - Father was an Elven scholar focused on forbidden knowledge about magic